hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/character_creation.typ

 can be done for 1 focus in situations where it makes narrative sense.

 == Mutations
+// TODO: Looks like this rule applies for all links after this point in the character creation document, including those to tables or terms.
+How do we feel about that?
 #show link: underline
-Choose any #term("Mutations") you'd like from the mutation table
+Choose any #term("Mutations", is_definition: true) you'd like from the mutation table
 #link("https://docs.google.com/document/d/1zkKA1ifbYqop71Pm5RrK5ofa_Z9V3Yyyje8CdN3MKn4/edit?tab=t.eulwm9krcgii")[#text(fill: purple)[document]];,
 or make up your own, then notify the GM of your choices.
 You have 2 free mutations, but purely cosmetic costs no slots.
-For each mutation past the first 2, one of your Focus is permanently Corrupted.
+For each mutation past the first 2, one of your #term[Focus] is permanently #term("Corrupted", key: "Corrupted Focus").

 == Archetypes
 If you're not sure where to start in terms of attributes, weapons, armor, and equipment, here are some options.

 If you want to play a character who can move quickly around the battlefield and attack at range, Agility and Insight are good choices for your highest Attribute scores.
 Take 2 Kunai/Daggers (your choice), a Longbow, a quiver, and either a bandolier with 3 more Kunai/Daggers or Light Armor.

 If you want your character to be able to withstand a lot of attacks, you should focus on Might and Insight.
 Take a Warhammer, Heavy Shield, Boomerang, and Heavy Armor.
 You may want an extra Boomerang or two.
 It's important to have a repair kit since this build is intended to block damage using the durability of your armor and shield.